chef/chef-web-docs/content/community_guidelines.md

 - Sustained disruption of talks or other events.
 - Inappropriate physical contact or unwelcome sexual attention.

-**NOTE**: If you are in a physical space -- e.g. Chef Conf, Meetup, etc.
+**NOTE**: If you are in a physical space -- for example, Chef Conf, Meetup, etc.
 -- please see the [Physical Spaces Code of Conduct](https://www.chef.io/code-of-conduct/physical-spaces/).